We are open and shipping all items with no delay! Free 2-5 Days Shipping

 Matcha Beer:

 The Matcha Beer at 1899 Ochanomizu is a hero item at the restaurant.
-It took a long time for the tea to develop this drink.
+It took a long time on the tea to develop this drink.

 The inspiration behind the drink was to "create a beer that is healthier than regular beer and tastes amazing."
 After many trials and errors, they finally found a way to create a beer highlighting Matcha's best taste components.